Frankeo/set-app/packages/docs/docs/basic-info.md

 - [Coverage-C8](https://www.npmjs.com/package/@vitest/coverage-c8)

 :::info Have in mind 😉
 The command also setups a GIT project with a `.gitignore` too.
+And of course, a beautiful `README.md`
 :::

 :::tip Full transparency